Best Pet Insurance for Kittens

 Where Pumpkin performs best:

-• Kitten owners who prioritize a seamless experience from policy purchase through claims filing
+• Kitten owners who want a smooth process from policy purchase through claims

-• Owners with purebred kittens at higher risk for orthopedic conditions, such as Maine Coons and Ragdolls
+• Owners of purebred kittens with higher orthopedic risk, including Maine Coons and Ragdolls

 Where Pumpkin performs less competitively: